 5. Write about five things that bring you joy.

 6. During tough times, what helps you cope?

 7. What are you most thankful for?

 Expressing gratitude has been shown to have a positive impact on your mental wellbeing.

-You can start by investing in a gratitude journal, or just grab an empty notebook and start with one of our gratitude journal prompts.
+You can invest in a journaL, or just grab an empty notebook and start with one of our gratitude journaling prompts.

 8. What color represents your healing, and why?